-Tuberculosis is a communicable disease, and despite the significant development in preventing infectious diseases, TB remains one of the most important causes of mortality.
+TB is a communicable disease, and despite the significant development in preventing infectious diseases, it remains one of the most important causes of mortality.
 The widespread infection over time indicates powerful evolutionary pressures in the interaction between host and pathogen genomes.
-This susceptibility to tuberculosis and host genetic factors have been studied extensively using case-control, candidate genes and genome-wide linkage methods.
-Many essential candidate genes like HLA genes, on HLA genes such as cytokines and their receptors, chemokines and their receptors, pattern recognition receptors-TLRs, mannose-binding lectin and the dendritic cell-specific intercellular adhesion molecule-3 grabbing nonintegrin), solute carrier family 11A member1 and purinergicP2X7 receptor gene polymorphisms have been associated with differential susceptibility to TB in various ethnic populations.
-The current study determined the SNPs with IL-4, IL-4Ralpha and IL-8 and their susceptibility to pulmonary tuberculosis.
+This susceptibility to TB and host genetic factors has been extensively studied using case-control, candidate genes, and genome-wide linkage methods.
+Many essential candidate genes, like HLA genes such as cytokines and their receptors, chemokines and their receptors, pattern recognition receptors-(toll-like receptors), mannose-binding lectin, and the dendritic cellspecific intercellular adhesion molecule-3 grabbing nonintegrin), solute carrier family 11A member1 and purinergicP2X7 receptor gene polymorphisms have been associated with differential susceptibility to TB in various ethnic populations.
+The current study determined the SNPs with IL-4, IL-4RA, and IL-8 and their susceptibility to pulmonary TB.